JakubWyrembak/SpaceflightNews/README.md

 # Spaceflight News - Solvro recruitment task

+Application for Android.
+Fetching data from [API](https://spaceflightnewsapi.net/) and then showing the articles about spaceflights.

 Features (obligatory):
 - [X] Displaying list of articles
 - [X] Add to favorites